 Technology is a natural part of teaching and learning here.

-Women are perpetually under represented in the STEAM (science, technology, engineering, art & design, mathematics) fields, and as an all-girls school we are particularly well-suited to address the deficit.
+Women are perpetually under represented in Computer Science, and as an all-girls school we are particularly well-suited to address the deficit.

 SEM graduates are well-prepared for a future expanded by opportunities to learn beyond the walls of their classroom, by seamless access to information, and by teachers who appreciate the creative possibilities inherent in technology.